skylarshaffer/c03-24-code-solutions/react-modal/react-modal-quiz-notes.md

 - How can you render nested JSX elements in React?

-  > You can render nested JSX elements in React by returning them, or by assigning them to a variable and returning that variable.
+  > You can render nested JSX elements in React by assigning them to the "children" prop.

 ## Notes